awsdocs/aws-greengrass-developer-guide/doc_source/obj-detection-connector.md

 These connectors have the following requirements:
 + AWS IoT Greengrass Core Software v1\.9\.3 or later\.
 + [Python](https://www.python.org/) version 3\.7 installed on the core device and added to the PATH environment variable\.
-+ Dependencies for the Amazon SageMaker Neo deep learning runtime installed on the core device\.
++ Dependencies for the SageMaker Neo deep learning runtime installed on the core device\.
 For more information, see [Installing Neo deep learning runtime dependencies on the AWS IoT Greengrass core](#obj-detection-connector-config)\.
 + An [ML resource](ml-inference.md#ml-resources) in the Greengrass group\.
 The ML resource must reference an Amazon S3 bucket that contains an object detection model\.
 For more information, see [Amazon S3 model sources](ml-inference.md#s3-ml-resources)\.
 **Note**
 The model must be a Single Shot Multibox Detector or You Only Look Once v3 object detection model type\.
-It must be compiled using the Amazon SageMaker Neo deep learning compiler\.
+It must be compiled using the SageMaker Neo deep learning compiler\.
 For more information, see [Object Detection Model Requirements](#obj-detection-connector-req-model)\.
 + <a name="req-image-classification-feedback"></a>The [ML Feedback connector](ml-feedback-connector.md) added to the Greengrass group and configured\.
 This is required only if you want to use the connector to upload model input data and publish predictions to an MQTT topic\.
 + [AWS IoT Greengrass Machine Learning SDK](lambda-functions.md#lambda-sdks-ml) v1\.1\.0 is required to interact with this connector\.